vikejs/vike/README.md

 Note that `vite-plugin-ssr` doesn't know anything about `pageProps`: it's an object we create to conveniently hold all props of the root component.
-We could have defined `movies` directly on `contextProps.movies` but it's cumbersome: our render/hydrate function would then need to know what `contextProps` should be passed to the root component, whereas with `contextProps.pageProps` our render/hydrate function can simply pass `contextProps.pageProps` to the root component.
+We could have defined `movies` directly on `pageContext.movies` but it's cumbersome: our render/hydrate function would then need to know what `pageContext` should be passed to the root component, whereas with `pageContext.pageProps` our render/hydrate function can simply pass `pageContext.pageProps` to the root component.

 <br/>

-#### Pass `contextProps` to any/all components
+#### Pass `pageContext` to any/all components

-You can pass some `contextProps` to any/all components of your component tree:
+You can pass some `pageContext` to any/all components of your component tree:
  - React: [React.createContext](https://reactjs.org/docs/context.html)
  - Vue 2: [Vue.prototype](https://vuejs.org/v2/cookbook/adding-instance-properties.html#Base-Example)
  - Vue 3: [app.provide](https://v3.vuejs.org/api/application-api.html#provide) or [app.config.globalProperties](https://v3.vuejs.org/guide/migration/global-api.html#vue-prototype-replaced-by-config-globalproperties)